Traveling on an F-1 or J-1 visa

 Leaving and Re-Entering the U.S.

-1. You must have your passport valid for at least six months from your re-entry date.
+- passport valid for at least six months from your re-entry date

-3. You must have a valid visa.
 If your visa is not still valid, you must plan to renew it while you are abroad.
-We recommend that you extend your visa in your home country.
+We recommend that you apply for a new visa in your home country.